Updated: August 3rd, 2022

 What’s in the Box?

-When you unbox the Alesis Strike Pro, the first thing you will notice is the size of the thing.
-This is not a small kit!
+When you unbox the Alesis Strike Pro, the first thing you notice is the size of it.
+This is not a small drum kit!

 Included in the box are: